TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ## Database configuration

+Database is used to store scenario definitions; data processed by Nussknacker are not stored.
 Currently, Nussknacker supports following databases:

 * HSQL (embedded), we use `syntax_ora` option
 * PostgreSQL